DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 * Ensure the OS on the machine you are building the release on is the appropriate operating system (Mac OS 11.6 or Ubuntu 18 LTS).

     ???+ Info "For internal devs"
-        If you do not have access to an Ubuntu 18 LTS, follow the steps here to access an EC2 instance running Ubuntu: ADD-LINK-HERE.
+        If you do not have access to an Ubuntu 18 LTS, follow the steps [here](https://code.chs.usgs.gov/asc/ASC_Software_Docs/-/blob/main/Software%20Management/Public%20Release%20Process%20-%20Internal%20Additions.md?ref_type=heads#step-4-create-the-builds-for-anaconda-cloud) to access an EC2 instance running Ubuntu.

 ### Part B: Setup Anaconda